faymosdev/To-Do/README.md

 # To-Do List
-A To-Do List built from sratch using HTML and CSS.
+A To-Do List built from sratch using HTML, CSS and Javascript.